polterguy/magic.web.markdown-articles/README.md

 </ul>
 ```

-Notice, if you do, your blog Markdown files needs to have at least the following front matter
+Notice, if you do, your article Markdown files needs to have at least the following front matter
 parts declared.

 ```markdown